storj-archived/bridge/README.md

 server.public.host: The hosts public IP address or a DNS record that resolves to the public IP address of the Bridge server.
 You only need to set this if `server.host` is set to a non public accessible IP address.
 ```

 The default configuration for Storj Bridge is as follows.
+You can find it in [the config.js lib](https://github.com/Storj/bridge/blob/master/lib/config.js#L62-L160).

 ```
 Config.DEFAULTS = {